apollographql/apollo-kotlin/design-docs/Glossary.md

 ### Composite type

-A type that contains sub fields.
+A type that contains subfields.
 It is an interface, object or union type

 ### Concrete type